 If your employer mistakenly withheld Massachusetts income tax, file a Massachusetts Nonresident/Part-Year Resident Return, Form 1-NR/PY, to request a refund.
 Submit a letter from your employer along with the return, which verifies that you didn't work in Massachusetts.

-Key Actions for Residency Status
+Additional Resources for Residency Status

 For federal purposes, your filing status determines your income tax rate.
 For Massachusetts purposes, your filing status determines how many personal exemptions you're allowed.
 For federal purposes, there are 5 filing statuses: